Dandelion-Engineering/Collaboration-Station/README.md

 This sequence is the same regardless of which agent is running, which IDE is being used or what the project is.
 The framework is tool-agnostic.

+**Read AgentPrompt.md for a thorough understanding of the workflow**

 ### Roles